Members of the ENTER Core Group

 - Dr. Anna-Sophie MaassEarly Career Investigator Network (ECIN) CoordinatorDr.
 Anna-Sophie MaassEarly Career Investigator Network (ECIN) Coordinator

-Dr Anna-Sophie Maass is a lecturer within the European Politics and Society Chair Group at the University of Groningen in the Netherlands.
+Dr Anna-Sophie Maass is a Lecturer in International Relations and Diplomacy within the Department of Politics, Philosophy and Religion at Lancaster University.
 Her academic background is at the intersection of European Studies and International Relations.
 Her research expertise is dedicated to examining EU-Russian relations, which is the topic at the core of her monograph published with Routledge.
 She also conducts research on EU foreign policy towards Armenia, Georgia and Ukraine.
-Her current research projects investigate the notions of resilience and principled pragmatism in the EU’s relations with its Eastern neighbours as well as European security policy in light of conflicts in the EU’s neighbourhood.
+Her current research projects investigate the notions of resilience and principled pragmatism in the EU’s relations with its Eastern neighbours, European security policy in light of conflicts in the EU’s neighbourhood and Russian politics.

 The Actorness of the EU's State-Building in Ukraine - Before and After Crimea.
 Geopolitics. https://doi.org/10.1080/14650045.2018.1559149